Yi Jian Mei (song): Background

-Fei Yu-ching's 1983 Mandarin-language album Water of the Yangtze River first included the song, which was originally planned as the theme song of a Taiwanese TV drama series entitled Dreaming Back to the Border Town (邊城夢回).
+Fei's 1983 Mandarin-language album Water of the Yangtze River first included the song, which was originally planned as the theme song of a Taiwanese TV drama series entitled Dreaming Back to the Border Town (邊城夢回).
 Even though the series was ultimately not released, the song was instead adopted as the theme song for the 1984 Taiwanese TV drama One Plum Blossom, and thus it was popularized among Taiwanese people.

 In 1988, One Plum Blossom aired on CCTV, which boosted the popularity of both the song and Fei himself in Mainland China; the song was reused as the theme song for New One Plum Blossom (新一剪梅), a 2009 Chinese remake version of the 1983 TV series, starring Wallace Huo.

 In 2019, the Beijing-based Taiwanese singer Peter Chen performed the song at a Mid-Autumn Festival concert organized by CCTV.
 In the same year, Fei, who earlier announced his formal retirement, held farewell concerts in various places and performed the song in his final show at Taipei Arena on 7 November.